A helpful guide to teaching about digraphs at home or in school. When and how they are best taught, teaching strategies and free digraph worksheets.

 Frequency of Digraphs and Trigraphs in Words from a Large Vocabulary List

-Note that although the source of the data included in this list is very comprehensive, it should not be viewed as a definitive list.
+Although the source of the data included in this list is very comprehensive, it should not be viewed as a definitive list.
 Words in vocabularies can change over time and different academics classify some digraphs in alternative ways.
 Nevertheless, it should provide a reasonable guide to the relative frequency of most digraphs.

 Click on the following link to download this table as a pdf document.